California’s Community Property Law

 California is a community property state and one of only nine community property states in the United States.
 The others include Arizona, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Most of the states follow an equitable distribution theory.
 In California, as well as in the other community property states, when two individuals marry, they become one; they become one legal community.
 By forming this one legal community, any property they acquire during the marriage is community property.

 All property in the community property estate is subject to distribution upon divorce.
 Distributing property in such a manner is often difficult, time-consuming and emotionally draining.
-If you are going through a divorce and need assistance, call attorney Hossein Berenji at his Los Angeles office for a free consultation.
+If you are going through a divorce and need assistance, call attorney Hossein Berenji at his Los Angeles office for a free case evaluation.
 We have over 20 years of combined experience helping our clients obtain or retain their fair share of the marital assets during a divorce.

 Community Property vs. Separate Property